karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 `logdir` specifies a unique name for the model to be trained, and creates a directory in which model checkpoints and other files are saved.
 Training can later be resumed from this.

-`dataset` refers to a dataset created through the `make_dataset.py` script, e.g. `NativeInstruments` in the example above.
+`dataset` refers to a dataset created through the `make_dataset.py` script, e.g. `IndustrialDataset` in the example above.

-To train a model called `model_NI` on the above dataset, use
+To train a model called `model_Industrial` on the above dataset, use

 ```
-  python train.py --logdir model_NI --dataset NativeInstruments
+  python train.py --logdir model_Industrial --dataset IndustrialDataset
 ```

 On first training on a new dataset, all the features have to be calculated.
 This may take a while.
 When restarting the training later, or training a new model with same dataset and audio parameters, existing features are loaded.